ActiveLook/Activelook-API-Documentation/ActiveLook_API.md

 * If the image width is not a multiple of 8, each line must be finished with dummy pixels included in the size.

 For 4bpp with HeatShrink:
-* First, 4bpp image size in bytes before compressiopn, image width in pixels, x/y coordinate and format must be sent.
+* First, 4bpp image size in bytes before compression, image width in pixels, x/y coordinate and format must be sent.

 Example with 15 x 10 image: